-Allesch, Christian (University of Salzburg, Austria); Araujo, Saulo de Freitas (Federal University of Juiz de Fora, Brazil); Babini, Valeria Paola (University of Bologna, Italy); Baker, David B. (University of Akron, USA); Brock, Adrian C. (Bolton, UK); Carroy, Jacqueline (Centre Alexandre Koyré, Paris); Jovanović, Gordana (University of Belgrade, Serbia); Lafuente, Enrique (National Distance Education University, Madrid, Spain); León, Ramón (Ricardo Palma University, Lima, Perú); Mecacci, Luciano (University of Florence, Italy); Mülberger, Annette (Universitat Autònoma de Barcelona, Spain); Nicolas, Serge (Paris Descartes University, France); Pietikäinen, Petteri, University of Helsinki, Finland); Pléh, Csaba (Central European University, Budapest, Hungary); Robinson, David K. (Truman State University, USA); Schmidgen, Henning (University of Regensburg, Germany); Sinatra, Maria (University of Bari, Italy); Stock, Armin (University of Würzburg, Germany); Teigen, Karl Halvor (University of Oslo, Norway); van Belzen, Jacob (University of Amsterdam, The Netherlands); Wozniak, Robert (Bryn Mawr College, USA); Zavershneva, Ekaterina (Moscow, Russia); Zeidler, Włodek (University of Warsaw, Poland).
+Allesch, Christian (University of Salzburg, Austria); Araujo, Saulo de Freitas (Federal University of Juiz de Fora, Brazil); Babini, Valeria Paola (Bologna, Italy); Baker, David B. (University of Akron, USA); Brock, Adrian C. (Bolton, UK); Carroy, Jacqueline (Centre Alexandre Koyré, Paris); Jovanović, Gordana (University of Belgrade, Serbia); Lafuente, Enrique (National Distance Education University, Madrid, Spain); León, Ramón (Ricardo Palma University, Lima, Perú); Mecacci, Luciano (Florence, Italy); Mülberger, Annette (Universitat Autònoma de Barcelona, Spain); Nicolas, Serge (Université Paris Descartes, France); Pietikäinen, Petteri, University of Helsinki, Finland); Pléh, Csaba (Central European University, Budapest, Hungary); Robinson, David K. (Truman State University, USA); Schmidgen, Henning (University of Regensburg, Germany); Sinatra, Maria (Bari, Italy); Stock, Armin (University of Würzburg, Germany); Teigen, Karl Halvor (University of Oslo, Norway); van Belzen, Jacob (University of Amsterdam, The Netherlands); Wozniak, Robert (Bryn Mawr College, USA); Zavershneva, Ekaterina (Moscow, Russia); Zeidler, Włodek (University of Finance and Management, Warsaw, Poland).

 Publication Policies and Ethical Principles